 I have a whole collection that have come to live with my mostly bear family over the years.
-They all mean a lot to me because they were either given on birthdays or Mother's Days, or when I spotted one on a vacation dressed for the area we visited.
+They all mean a lot to me because they were either given on birthdays or Mother's Days, or when I spotted one on a vacation dressed in that's area's traditional costume.
 I haven't bought one in a very long time but when one is given to me I am always delighted to add it to my mostly bear family.
-I have honorary bears; a sock elephant and platypus my son gave me which I adore because he gave them to me, and several moose because I also fell in love with those when I saw the real kind on our visits to the northern climes.
+I have honorary bears; a sock elephant and platypus my son gave me which I adore because he gave them to me, and several moose because I also fell in love with those incredible animals when I saw the real kind on our visits to the northern climes.
 There is another chair filled to the brim on the other side of the room.
 Sentimental fool I may be but this one particular teddy bear, the one from my Mom and Dad, is the one I love above all others because he is the one who has been with me the longest and is a loving connection to my parents.
 We have seen a lot together.

 He went missing for a while.
 I put him in my craft room and he got stuck in a corner.
 I had the intention of bringing him downstairs but he was gradually covered with a lot of of my supplies.
 As yet another item was laid on top, he slowly sank into oblivion for a while.

 I have had a fun weekend.
 On Friday I met up with a group of friends, two of whom live in Georgia and Florida and had come up here on business.
 Absolutely great seeing them.
 It was a happy coincident that one of our group was going to have a birthday soon, so we celebrated early while our out-of-state friends were still in the area.

 Here is the poem:

 But the really cool thing is that quite often

 giving their friendships

 the depth that only time can give.

 they’d been gathering together for so long,

 about each others lives…